AppImage/docs.appimage.org/source/packaging-guide/optional/signatures.rst

     gpg: Good signature from "Testkey" [ultimate]

-Signature validation can also be integrated into higher level software such as the optional :code:`appimaged` demon and/or :code:`AppImageUpdate`.
+Signature validation can also be integrated into higher level software such as the optional :code:`appimaged` daemon and/or :code:`AppImageUpdate`.
 For example the :code:`appimaged` daemon may decide to run applications without a valid signature in a confined sandbox in the future, if the system is set up accordingly.

 .. todo::